 - Take Over Ads: displayed on fullscreen when opening the app

-- Streaming feed Ads: video format ads that blend into users’ feed for a seamless experience.
+- Streaming feed Ads: video format ads that blend into users’ feeds for a seamless experience.

 - Feed Ads: feed ads appear in users’ feeds.
-They can be of various formats.
+They can be in various formats.
 This type of ad supports CTA and can redirect users outside of the app.

-If you want more information on Toutiao, you can contact us and we’ll get back to you.
+If you want more information on Toutiao, you can contact us and we’ll get back to you, as it’s not that easy to start advertising on Toutiao (eg. you will need a Chinese business license etc.).
 Our services include:

 PR: Determining tools that you shouldn’t neglect